roopemyller/kayttis-miniprojects/README.md

 ### Project 4: Kernel Hacking (@roopemyller)

-GitHub Copilot (Claude 3.5 Sonnet) was used to help me understand the xv6-riscv source code and give me ideas of how to do certain things in C language.
+GitHub Copilot (Claude 3.5 Sonnet) was used to help me install the xv6-riscv kernel and understand the xv6-riscv source code and give me ideas of how to do certain things in C language.